Types of coal

 A more expensive coal is used to make iron and steel

-In addition to producing electricity, coal is also used to produce coke, which is used in smelting iron ore to make steel.
+In addition to producing electricity, coal is also used to produce coal coke, or coke, which is used in smelting iron ore to make steel.

-Coke is made by baking certain types of coal in special high-temperature ovens, and it does not contact the air until almost all of the impurities are driven off as gases.
-As a result, coke is mostly carbon.
-Coal used to make coke must be low in sulfur and requires more thorough cleaning than coal used in power plants.
-This makes the coal more expensive.
+Coke is made by baking certain types of coal in special high-temperature ovens.
+The coal does not contact the air until almost all of the impurities are released as gases.
+The resulting coke is mostly carbon.
+Coal used to make coke must be low in sulfur and requires more thorough cleaning than coal used in power plants, which makes the coal more expensive.

-In 2013, the average delivered price of coal used to make coke was $157 per ton—about three and a half times higher than the price of coal delivered to the electric power sector.
+In 2014, the average delivered price of coal used to make coke was about $131 per ton—about three times higher than the price of coal delivered to the electric power sector.

 The outlook for coal prices in the United States